mbojan/nba-trades/Manuscript.md

 </div>

 At this point one could either choose a non-Poissonian reference measure or simplify data by dychotomizing the counts (any number of trades vs no trades at all) and proceeding with a binary ERGM.
-To make our conclusions more robust and for illustrative purposes with provide both types of results.
+The homophily coeficient binary ERGM controlling for season- and division-specific trading rates is equal to